edekadigital/BrowserAutomator/README.md

 ## Logging
 if you want to change the predefined logging behavior, change the parameters 'log_path' and 'log_level' in your call to the 'run' function.
 - `log_path` can be any valid path including filename or None (this disables logging to a file).
 The default is "/tmp/BrowserAutomator.log"
-- `log_level` can be any logging level provided by the logging library, or None (this disables logging by the library completely).
-The default is "logging.ERROR"
+- `log_level` can be any logging level provided by the logging library, a string ("INFO", "DEBUG" etc.), or None (this disables logging by the library completely).
+The default is "ERROR"

 ## Usage
 In Python: